Curriculum Vitae: (updated October 2024)

-Prior to joining the Hobby School, I served on the faculty of the Departments of Political Science at Columbia University (2004-2014), the University of Houston as Associate Professor (2014-2017) and Affiliated Faculty of the Department of Political since 2018.
+Prior to joining the Hobby School, I served on the faculty of the Departments of Political Science at Columbia University (2004-2014), the University of Houston’s Department of Political Science as Associate Professor (2014-2017) and Affiliated Faculty (since 2018).
 Between 2017 and 2022 I was co-editor of Economics & Politics.

-My areas of expertise are international and comparative political economy, with regional focus in Latin America and East Asia.
-I held visiting positions and faculty appointments at Rice University, New York University, Escuela Nacional de Gobierno (Argentina), and Universidad Nacional de La Plata (Argentina).
+My areas of expertise are international and comparative political economy, comparative politics, policy analysis, and research methods.
+I have regional expertise in Latin America, East Asia, and federal, state and local politics in the United States.
+I held visiting positions and faculty appointments at Universidad de San Andres, the Saltzman Institute for War and Peace Studies at Columbia University, the Baker Institute for Public Policy at Rice University, the Politics Department at New York University, Escuela Nacional de Gobierno (Argentina), and Universidad Nacional de La Plata (Argentina).
 At the UNLP, I co-founded and directed the Department for Asia Pacific Studies.
-I also served as Chief Counsel for Toyota Argentina.
+I also served as Chief Counsel for Toyota Argentina (1996-1998).

 Research Interests: Globalization of production, commerce and finance has revolutionized the behavior of individuals and firms around the world.
 How do the changes in economic activity impact the taxing and spending priorities of governments?
 Using formal and quantitative analyses, surveys, and theoretically motivated historical narratives my research tackles this question from different angles.
 I analyze the various ways in which patterns of interaction between economic agents, foreign and domestic, and governments produce distinct economic and political outcomes at home and abroad.